-Together with husband and executive chef Keyon Hammond, Alexandria owns and operates Washington, D.C.-based catering company Get Plated.
+Alexandria Hammond owns and operates Washington, D.C.-based catering company Get Plated together with husband and executive chef Keyon Hammond.
 A classically trained French chef, Keyon’s culinary background includes Platinum country clubs and global hotels.

 Beyond serving what you love, what else should you know about bridal shower food and drink?
 Read on for Hammond’s expert tips.

-With a morning or lunchtime shower, opt for buffet-style or cocktail service with lighter passed bites and finger foods.
+Choose buffet-style or cocktail service with lighter passed bites and finger foods for a morning or lunchtime shower.
 Planning for the early evening?
-"Do something heavier, because people are going to be expecting more of a full meal," says Hammond.
+"Do something heavier because people are going to be expecting more of a full meal," says Hammond.

-Want to invest in a fun focal point for your bridal shower food?
+There are plenty of ways to showcase a fun focal point for your bridal shower food.
 Go with a themed cart, like poke or burrata.
-Get Plated also incorporates interactive elements such as usherette trays (walking raw bars are popular) as well as interactive service elements, such as a make-your-own ice cream sandwich bar.
+Get Plated also incorporates interactive elements such as usherette trays (walking raw bars are popular) as well as interactive service elements, including a make-your-own ice cream sandwich bar.
 "It keeps the conversation going when guests might not know each other," says Hammond.

-If you are going to do a stationery display, Hammond recommends not using the same style of vessels for each item.
+If you are going to do a stationary display, Hammond recommends not using the same type of vessel for each item.
 "Be a little more eclectic," she adds.
 "Use different textures and bowl sizes to give a more visual aspect to the event."

 “I am not a fan of all sweets for a bridal shower or any type of event,” says Hammond.
 “People need balance.”
 If you do have more of a sweet tooth, go for dishes that are sweet and savory at the same time.
-Hammond’s current favorite?
-A flatbread with whipped goat cheese, balsamic, and strawberries.
+Hammond’s current favorite is a flatbread with whipped goat cheese, balsamic, and strawberries.

-Because a bridal shower is a celebration with family and friends, food and drink options that make you feel like you’re back at home are a great way to thematically tie the menu together.
-For a recent D.C.-themed celebration, Get Plated served mini half-smokes with local beer flights, mini “Jumbo slice” pizza slices, and, in a nod to the nearby Chesapeake, oysters.
+A bridal shower is a celebration with family and friends, so food and drink options that make you feel like you’re back at home are a great way to thematically tie the menu together.
+For a recent D.C.-themed celebration, Get Plated served mini half-smokes with local beer flights, mini “jumbo” pizza slices, and, in a nod to the nearby Chesapeake, oysters.
 Added bonus: These dishes help out-of-town guests experience the best the area has to offer.

-Alcohol isn’t necessary for a bridal shower, but it definitely doesn’t hurt.
-“If you’re keeping it lighter in the day, having one or two signature cocktails along with beer and wine is totally acceptable,” says Hammond.
+Alcohol isn’t necessary for a bridal shower, but it doesn’t hurt.
+“If you’re keeping it lighter in the day, having one or two signature cocktails, along with beer and wine, is totally acceptable,” says Hammond.
 “If you’re going more into the evening, a full bar is also appropriate.”
 Themed drinks are also a fun option.
 Love bourbon?
 Do a tasting.
 More of a gin & tonic type?
 Set out a bar with different types of syrups and citrus.